-Hyacinths to feed the soul: celebrating Sa’di
+Hyacinths to feed the soul: Celebrating Sa’di

 Happy New Year, everyone!
 Persian new year, that is–Nowruz, which begins today, on the spring equinox.